 The church was built upon a Gallo-Roman cemetery, the burial site of saint-Denis martyrised around 250.
 In addition to the Carolingian crypt, remnants of the building consecrated under Charlemagne in 775, the basilica has managed to preserve two buildings, an outstanding testimony to the evolution of religious architecture : Suger’s apse (1144) with a new phase of gothic art, rebuilt portions of the abbey, at the request of Saint Louis, and a transept of exceptional size to house the royal tombs.
 The hundred years’ war, religious wars, political unrest all contributed to the decline of the abbey church of Saint-Denis well before the Revolution precipitated its downfall.

 Open tours : a simple option, you can discover the basilica at your own pace in your own time.
 A free guided-tour brochure in French, English, German, Spanish, Italian, Portuguese, Russian, and Japanese is at your disposal.
 These information leaflets are complemented by several information panels set up throughout your visit.

-A guided tour in French lasting an hour and a half is organised everyday (from Monday to Saturday at 11.00am and 3.00pm, on Sunday at 12.30pm and 3.00pm).
+A guided tour in French that lasts an hour and a half is organised everyday (from Monday to Saturday at 11.00 a.m. and 3 p.m., on Sunday at 12.30 p.m. and 3 p.m.).
 The self-guided visit allows you to discover the basilica at your own pace and lasts about one hour and a quarter.
 (Audioguides are proposed in French, English, German, Spanish and Italian).

-Entrance to the Basilica is free on 1st Sunday of the month (from November 1st to march 31st only), all year round
+Entrance to the Basilica is free on the 1st Sunday of the month from November to march.

 The teaching and learning department in the Basilica proposes workshops and activities all year long to school groups and leisure centres, with the help of Heritage coordinators.